Isher Judge Ahluwalia: Career

 Ahluwalia started her career as a policy economist at the International Monetary Fund in Washington, DC, before moving over to India.
 In India, she did her research focused on industrial growth and manufacturing productivity.
 She was a professor at the Centre for Policy Research, where she wrote two books – 'Industrial Growth in India: Stagnation since the Mid Sixties', and 'Productivity and Growth in Indian Manufacturing between 1989 and 1991.

 She went on to become the chairperson of the board of governors at the Indian Council for Research on International Economic Relations, and was earlier the director and chief executive at the same institute from 1998 to 2002.
 She was a Member of the Government of India's National Manufacturing Competitiveness Council.
 She was also a member of the Board of Trustees of the International Water Management Institute.

 She was appointed chairperson of the High Powered Expert Committee on Urban Infrastructure and Services by the Ministry of Urban Development, and the Ministry of Housing and Urban Poverty Alleviation, Government of India, in 2008.
 She was chairperson, board of trustees of the International Food Policy Research Institute (IFPRI), in Washington, D.C., from 2003 to 2006, and a member of the board from 2000 She was a member of the Eminent Persons Group (EPG) which prepared a report on the role of the Asian Development Bank from 2006 to 2007, and Member of the Eminent Persons Group on India-ASEAN (Association of South East Asian Nations).
 She served as the Vice Chairperson of the Punjab State Planning Board from 2005 to 2007.

 As an author her works spanned public policy, urban infrastructure, and sustainable urbanization, including challenges in delivery of clean drinking water and solid waste management.
 Her most recent book prior to her death was a memoir titled 'Breaking Through' published in 2020.
 The book was a reflection on her career in the economics and public policy management space.

 Personal life

 Ahluwalia was married to fellow economist, and former deputy chairman of the Indian Planning Commission, Montek Singh Ahluwalia.
 They had two sons, Pawan and Aman Ahluwalia.

-She died from grade IV glioblastoma on 26 September 2020, less than a week before her 75th birthday.
-She was suffering from brain cancer for the previous 10 months and had stepped down from her position at ICRIER due to her health concerns, a month prior to her death.
+She died from grade IV glioblastoma on 26 September 2020, at age 74.
+She had been battling brain cancer for the preceding 10 months and had stepped down from her position at ICRIER due to her health concerns, a month prior to her death.